lsst-dm/dmtn-264/index.rst

 Worker Service Pattern is used.
 This is a standard from the IVOA that outlines what the URLs are.
-The data for this service is stored in a postgres database that the
+The data for this service is stored in a Postgres database that the
 TAP service (and only the TAP service) connects to.